Paris Events in May celebrate Mother's Day, music, and fun as flowers fill the city during this gorgeous late-spring month!

 Join Parisians across the city in celebrating art and culture at Night in the Museums on one special Saturday evening in May, and see the latest museum shows throughout the month.
 Fans of street art will flock to the Printemps des Rues Festival.

-May starts with a public holiday - Fête du Travail or Labor Day, always on May 1st.
 When this national holiday falls during the week, as it does this year, you can expect most museums, stores, and many restaurants to be closed as everyone enjoys a day of leisure.
-A huge parade and rallies take place, usually at Place de Bastille, to mark this important ocasion.
+A huge parade and rallies take place, usually at Place de Bastille, to mark this important occasion.

 Top photo: Children sailing wooden boats on the pool in Luxembourg Garden, (c) Paris Discovery Guide